Deepanshu-mani/tapop/README.md

 	•	Responsive Design: Fully responsive for various devices, from desktop to mobile.
 	•	Customizable Themes: Easily change visual elements and styles to match different design needs.
 	•	Firebase Authentication: Users can sign up, log in, and authenticate using Firebase Authentication.
+	•	On QR scan it will redirect to a page with Hello {user name|| Mate!} message

 🖥️ Tech Stack